enzo-quirici/Doom/README.md

 Play the classic "THE ULTIMATE DOOM" in your web browser today via JS-DOS.

 ## Special Note
 Only works on Desktop/PC/Laptop/Mac environments.
-Does not work on mobile devices like Android, iOS, KaiOS and more.
+Does not work on mobile devices.

 ## Play Now!
 Visit https://thedoggybrad.github.io/doom_on_js-dos/ to play!